-Nursing seems to be growing in every way.
-Diversity is increasing within the profession, and the demand for nurses is surging.
-Salaries are increasing in the field as well.
-These inflection points add to the widespread celebration of Nurses Month underway during May 2022.
 Sponsored by the American Nurses Association (ANA), Nurses Month is an annual event recognizing nurses for their tremendous effort and compassion, as they work collectively to improve the health of individuals, families, and communities nationwide.
 This year, their theme is as evergreen as it is prescient: Nurses Make A Difference.
+As we celebrate the undeniable positive impact that nurses make, let's take a look at the ways that the nursing profession is growing and expanding to serve more people than ever.

 Demographics

-The current trends in nursing reveal an aging workforce that is slowly but steadily increasing in equality among two underrepresented groups in nursing: men and people of color.
-According to the 2020 National Nursing Workforce Survey, the average age of surveyed registered nurses was 52 years old, up from 51 in 2017.
-Nurses who are 65 years of age or older comprise the largest age category in the profession and represented 19% of the RN workforce in 2020, up from 14.6% in 2017 and 4.4% in 2013.
-The survey also found that men represent 9.4% of registered nurses, up from 9.1% in 2017, 8% in 2015, and 6.6% in 2013.
+Current trends in nursing reveal an aging workforce that is slowly but steadily increasing in equality among two underrepresented groups in nursing: men and people of color.
+Nurses who are 65 years of age or older comprise the largest age category in the profession and represented 19% of the RN workforce, according to the 2020 National Nurse Workforce Study.
+That's up from 14.6% of nurses over 65 measured in 2017 and 4.4% measured in 2013.

 The report revealed the following racial demographics within the nursing field (2017 statistics in parentheses):